-2.4.1.1 Entry-level salaries and ranges for each rank or position.
-2.4.1.2 Overtime and compensatory time policies.
-2.4.1.3 Other factors such as, but not night, holiday and weekend di · 1 skill or education pay and Last Reviewed: May 02 ,2016 Last Updated: December 10, 2012 2.4.2 Leave Policies
+- 2.4.1.1 Entry-level salaries and ranges for each rank or position. - 2.4.1.2 Overtime and compensatory time policies. - Other factors such as, but not limited to, special skill or education pay and night, holiday and weekend differentials.

+2.4.2 Leave Policies

-All personnel shall have access to complete and current information regarding all available paid and unpaid leave, including, but not limited to, administrative, holiday, sick and vacation leave, as well as other leaves including, but not limited to, military leave, jury duty, and family medical leave (FMLA - Family Medical Leave Act).
+All personnel shall have access to complete and current information regarding all available paid and unpaid leave, including administrative, holiday, sick, and vacation leave, as well as other leaves of absence, including, but not limited to, military leave, jury duty, and family medical leave (FMLA - Family Medical Leave Act).